 After surgery, you will feel the muscular spasms and pleasure of an orgasm, but you won’t ejaculate semen when you orgasm.
 This is known as a dry orgasm.
-It happens because the prostate and seminal vesicles that produce semen are removed during surgery and the vas deferens is sealed.
+A dry orgasm happens because the prostate and seminal vesicles that produce semen are removed during surgery, and the tubes from the testicles (vas deferens) are sealed.

-You may also produce less semen after radiation therapy.
+Radiation therapy may also affect how much sperm you make, but this is often temporary.
 While you may worry that a dry orgasm will be less pleasurable for your partner, most partners say they don’t feel the release of semen during intercourse.